-The EU Customs Union is a unique example of an area where a number of countries apply a uniform system for handling goods (imported, exported and transiting) and implement a common set of rules (the Union Customs Code).
+In 2018 the EU Customs Union celebrates the 50th anniversary.
+It is a unique example of an area where a number of countries apply a uniform system for handling the import, export and transit of goods and implement a common set of rules called the Union Customs Code (UCC).

-The EU Customs Union is managed on the ground by 28 national customs services acting as if they were one.
-The European Commission proposes EU customs legislation and monitors its implementation.
+The EU Customs Union is essential for the proper functioning of the single market.
+In practice, National customs services in all 28 EU countries work together as one to manage the day-to-day operations of the Customs Union.
+The European Commission proposes the EU customs legislation and monitors its implementation.

-The most frequently used form of transport in EU trade is maritime followed by air and road transport.
-These figures are based on value in 2015.
+The most frequently used form of transport in the EU trade is maritime transport, followed by air and road transport.